Video Guide

 Sometimes you find that a target was initially set too high or too low and you need to adjust midway through tracking the metric.
 Strety gives you the option to update a metric's target and choose whether the previous check-ins adjust and are compared to the new target or maintain their relationship to the whatever the target was at the time of check-in

-To change any metric's target, click Edit from it's 3-dot menu
+To change any metric's target, click the target in the Metric's modal

 After adjusting the target, decide whether you want all previous check-ins to be compared to the new target (by checking the box) or maintain their comparison to their original target